-- State Constitutional offices such as Governor are elected to four year terms with a two term limit. - There are no term limits for federal offices: US Senate and US Representative. - Members elected to the legislature for their first time in 2012 or later may serve a total of twelve years in either house, or a combination of the two houses.
-A person may serve all twelve years in either the Assembly or the Senate, or split between the two houses.
+- There are no term limits for federal offices: US Senate and US Representative. - Members elected to the legislature for their first time in 2012 or later may serve a total of twelve years in either house, or a combination of the two houses.
+A person may serve all twelve years in either the Assembly or the Senate or split between the two houses.
 All incumbent legislators in Santa Cruz County were elected in 2012 or later. - There are no term limits for county offices.